unsetbit/grunt-thrill/README.md

 **Test your web application on many browsers using [Thrill](https://github.com/turn/thrill).**

-This is a multitask where each task has an object which has the same fields as a [Thrill config file](https://github.com/turn/thrill/wiki/thrill.js-Config-File).
+This is a multitask where each task is an object which can have the same fields as a [Thrill config file](https://github.com/turn/thrill/wiki/thrill.js-Config-File).